ericmann/WP-Publication-Archive/readme.txt

 The filter passes two arguments, the raw URL for the thumbnail and the ID of the publication.

+= Why are some files downloaded even though I clicked "open?" =

+The open behavior is 100% dependent on your browser.
+In some cases (i.e. PDFs) the file will open in the browser using a built-in viewer.
+In other cases (i.e. Zips) there is no in-browser viewer for that file type, so the browser will download the file instead.

+The plugin makes every attempt possible to return the correct MIME type for each file so that the browser know what to do with it.
+But in some cases (i.e. Zips or unknown file types), the plugin will return a type of `application/octet-stream` which the browser sees as a generic file and just downloads to a generic, often extensonless, filename.

+If you're coming up against a situation like this, I recommend you use the Download link instead.

 == Screenshots ==

 No screenshots are available at this time.